open-ephys/ONI/source/api/liboni/oni.rst

     write-access, acceptable values, and descriptions) are provided on the :ref:`ONI-device datasheet <dev-datasheet>`.

-    :param ctx: :type:`oni_ctx` context that manages the requested device
+    :param ctx: :type:`oni_ctx` context that manages the requested device.
-    :param dev_idx: fully-qualified device index within the device table
+    :param dev_idx: fully-qualified device index within the device table.
-    :param addr: Address of register to be read
+    :param addr: Address of register to be read.
     :param value: Value to write to the register at ``addr`` on ``dev_idx``.
-    :return: 0 on success otherwise see :ref:`onidef_error_codes`
+    :return: 0 on success otherwise see :ref:`onidef_error_codes`.
-    :example: See :ref:`liboni_example_read_write_reg`
+    :example: See :ref:`liboni_example_read_write_reg`.

 .. function:: int oni_read_frame(const oni_ctx ctx, oni_frame_t **frame)

     Read high-bandwidth data from the data input channel.
     :func:`oni_read_frame` allocates host memory and populates it with a single :struct:`oni_frame_t` struct using the data input stream.
-This call will block until either enough data available on the stream to construct an underlying block buffer (see :macro:`ONI_OPT_BLOCKREADSIZE` and
+This call will block until enough data is available on the stream to construct an underlying block buffer (see :macro:`ONI_OPT_BLOCKREADSIZE` and
     :ref:`liboni_example_set_buffers`). :struct:`oni_frame_t`'s created during
     calls to :func:`oni_read_frame` are zero-copy views into this buffer.

-    .. attention:: It is the user's responsibility to free the resources allocated by this call by passing the resulting frame pointer to :func:`oni_destroy_frame`
+    .. attention:: It is the user's responsibility to free the resources allocated by this call by passing the resulting frame pointer to :func:`oni_destroy_frame`.

-    :param ctx: :type:`oni_ctx` context that manages the high-bandwidth input channel that the frame will be read from
+    :param ctx: :type:`oni_ctx` context that manages the high-bandwidth input channel that the frame will be read from.
-    :param frame: NULL pointer to reference using internal memory
+    :param frame: NULL pointer to reference using internal memory.
-    :return: 0 on success otherwise see :ref:`onidef_error_codes`
+    :return: 0 on success otherwise see :ref:`onidef_error_codes`.
-    :example: See :ref:`liboni_example_read_frame`
+    :example: See :ref:`liboni_example_read_frame`.

 .. function:: int oni_create_frame(const oni_ctx ctx, oni_frame_t **frame, oni_dev_idx_t dev_idx, void* data, size_t data_sz)